DataBooster/DataAccess/NuGet/Oracle/ODP.NET.Managed/Readme.txt

 http://www.nuget.org/packages/odp.net.managed is also installed automatically.

-Three setting items have been added into your config file:
+Four setting items have been added into your config file:

 <configuration>
 	<connectionStrings>